 The Woolen Mills

 Topics.
-This historical marker is listed in this topic list: Industry & Commerce.
-A significant historical month for this entry is October 1932.
+This historical marker is listed in these topic lists: Industry & Commerce • War, US Civil • Waterways & Vessels.
+A significant historical year for this entry is 1795.

 Location.
 38° 1.168′ N, 78° 27.311′ W. Marker is near Charlottesville, Virginia, in Albemarle County.
 Marker is on East Market Street (County Road 1105) 0.2 miles south of Riverside Avenue, on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 1837 Broadway St, Charlottesville VA 22902, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 A different marker also named The Woolen Mills (within shouting distance of this marker); a different marker also named The Woolen Mills (about 400 feet away, measured in a direct line); Charlottesville Woolen Mills (approx. 0.2 miles away); Riverview Park (approx. 0.3 miles away); Woolen Mills Village Historic District (approx. 0.3 miles away); North Terrace Wing (approx. 0.6 miles away); Barrier (approx. 0.6 miles away); Ice House (approx. 0.6 miles away).
 Touch for a list and map of all markers in Charlottesville.

 Credits.
 This page was last revised on May 10, 2021.
 It was originally submitted on May 10, 2021, by Devry Becker Jones of Washington, District of Columbia.
 This page has been viewed 39 times since then.
 Photos: 1, 2. submitted on May 10, 2021, by Devry Becker Jones of Washington, District of Columbia.